Would you buy a rental property sight unseen?

 Beware of Scammy Turnkey Sellers

-My husband Rich and I once met a couple of turnkey sellers in their 20s.
-They were really good salesmen who had the email marketing thing down.
-They took great pictures of the properties and used language like: “This is turnkey, which means you don’t have to do anything.”
+My husband and I once met a couple of turnkey sellers in their 20s.
+They were excellent salesmen with great email marketing.
+Their ads used terms like: “This property is turnkey, meaning you won’t have to do anything.”
+It sounded great, so we went to check them out.

 Real estate investments?
 Awesome.
 Being a landlord?
 Less fun.